TorGuard Review & Test 2019 -Surprisingly Better than Others

 TorGuard’s best features include robust security, a built-in adblocker, P2P support, a strict no-logs policy, responsive customer service, and the ability to bypass tough censorship without being detected.

 Downsides include below-average connection speeds, access to Netflix only with a pricey add-on service, and an interface that isn’t very user-friendly.
+If what you're looking for is a more straightforward user experience, including fast and easy access to US servers to unblock Netflix, try a tried-and-tested provider like NordVPN or ExpressVPN.

 Streaming - Does TorGuard Work with Netflix?